1jour1vin

 Certified organic and biodynamic

 Destemming.
-Fermentation in concrete vats for approximately 4 weeks, extraction by punching down and pumping over.
+Fermentation in concrete tanks for approximately 4 weeks, with extraction achieved through punching down and pumping over.

 Livestock farming